(For Yeshua's Followers)

 For Jews, the Shema ("Listen, Hear, Obey") is not merely a commandment to obey God.
 It is a battle flag unfurled above the Jewish hilltop in defense of the oneness of God.

 For followers of Yeshua of Nazareth, the Shema is not a sufficient expression of their faith.
-Even though Yeshua called it "the foremost commandment of all," it does not say all there is to say about God — since Yeshua appeared.
-It does not include the authoritative affirmations voiced by himself and by his Jewish disciples.
+Even though Yeshua called it "the foremost commandment of all," it does not say all there is to say about God—since Yeshua appeared.
+It does not include the authoritative affirmations voiced by himself and by his Jewish disciples, but these do:

 This is clear: the New Testament is not "monotheistic" as later Rabbinic Judaism defined the term.
 Nor is it "monotheistic" in terms of the philosophical triadic formula composed by the Church Fathers.

 The New Testament is itself.
-[Consider: What is Monotheism?]
+[Consider: Monotheism and the Bible]

 While Moses has great authority in the NT, he is not the final authority as spokesman for the Lord God.
 Therefore, the Shema is not the only or final revelatory word from the Almighty.
 According to the NT, Yeshua himself is the final word of God: